-Czech Republic Wants English Speakers
+The Czech Republic Still Needs English Teachers

-When Prague was called the Paris of the Nineties, hip young foreigners poured in from every direction—Australian university students on break, American would-be writers, and young Irish musicians.
+When Prague was called the Paris of the 90s, hip young foreigners poured in from every direction—Australian university students on break, American would-be writers, and young Irish musicians.
 By 1996 the city appeared to have reached saturation, but the Czechs still wanted more.

 Many of the career travelers living in Prague in the 1990s scraped together a living by teaching English on the sly.
 In those days few people cared if an English teacher had a "green card" (a residence permit issued by the ominously-named Foreigners Police was a rare token, possessed only by extreme Czechophiles).